AntiMicroX/antimicrox/README.md

 ## License

 This program is licensed under the GPL v.3.
-Please read the gpl.txt text document included with the source code if you would like to read the terms of the license.
+Please read the LICENSE text document included with the source code if you would like to read the terms of the license.
 The license can also be found online at http://www.gnu.org/licenses/gpl.txt